Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 Since most people can't program and debug, they cannot really read and modify Free Software.
 They can't practice two of the four Freedoms.
 They **must** trust somebody else.
-And they have no way to know if the people they trust are actually trustwothy.
+And they have no way to know if the people they trust are actually trustworthy.

 The availability of sources make it **theoretically** safer than proprietary software, but complexity can counter this